joshuaiokua/notebook-as-code-example/README.md

 # notebook-as-code-example
-Repo to be used to test fimio demo product.
+Example repo to be used as an example workflow for Fimio's VCOW product.